Whistleblowing Policy

 Principles

 Everyone should be aware of the importance of preventing and eliminating wrongdoing at work.
-Staff and others working on behalf of the charity should be watchful for illegal or unethical conduct and report anything of that nature that they become aware of
+Staff and others working on behalf of the organisation should be watchful for illegal or unethical conduct and report anything of that nature that they become aware of.

 Victimisation of an individual for raising a qualified disclosure will be a disciplinary offence.